Deputy on leave for homophobic comment over teen's suicide

 An Alabama deputy has been placed on administrative leave for writing a homophobic comment on a Facebook post about a gay teen who died by suicide.

-Madison County Deputy Jeff Graves wrote that he is “seriously offended” by the LGBTQ movement in response to a WZDX-TV Facebook post about the death of 15-year-old Nigel Shelby, according to Al.com.
-The family of Shelby, who was a freshman at Huntsville High School in Alabama, reportedly said the teen had been bullied over his sexuality.
+Madison County Deputy Jeff Graves wrote that he is “seriously offended” by the LGBTQ movement in response to a WZDX-TV Facebook post about the death of 15-year-old Nigel Shelby, who was a freshman at Huntsville High School in Alabama.
+Shelby was being bullied over his sexuality, his mother told NBC News.

+"He would tell me that kids would say things to him that would hurt his feelings," Camika Shelby said in a phone interview Tuesday.
+"I didn't think it was as deep as things I'm hearing now."

+"The sheriff's office holds all its employees to high standards and the public can be assured that a thorough and complete audit will be conducted and appropriate action will be taken," a sheriff's office spokesman said.

+Graves, who did not immediately return a request for comment, has been placed on administrative leave pending the outcome of the audit.

-The deputy’s comments echo those of Belle’s Smokin’ BBQ, a Kentucky restaurant that came under fire over the weekend for selling T-shirts with the same redefinition of “LGBTQ.”
+The deputy’s redefinition of "LGBTQ" is similar to one used by Belle’s Smokin’ BBQ, a Kentucky restaurant that came under fire over the weekend for selling T-shirts that read: "I support LGBTQ: Liberty, Guns, Bible, Trump, BBQ."

-Sheriff Kevin Turner said an internal investigation will be conducted.
-Graves did not immediately respond to a request for comment.
+Nigel Shelby's mother said she is saddened and shocked by the death of her only child.

+"The night before it actually happened, we had a conversation before I went to bed because I had to be at work at 3 a.m. the next day," Camika Shelby said.
+"He told me he loved me and he wanted me to have a good day at work."

 Suicide is the second-leading cause of death among young people, research shows.
 Black youth, like Shelby, are especially vulnerable and take their lives at nearly twice the rate of their white counterparts, according to a 2018 CDC study.